Article original published on Golf Business Monitor

 I came on staff with three primary objectives:

 - I would take over all of Maderas Golf Club’s social media channels and power up its dormant Twitter and Instagram accounts.
 (Note: I’d previously only been promoting Maderas Golf Club through my own accounts and networks.)
 We had a goal of building followers and have done exactly that, including doubling our Instagram following.
+While building followers we found that audience engagement is one of many great ways to gain followers.
+There are a ton of different social media tools available that help with just that, for example, companies similar to Kenji – see https://kenji.ai – which provides audience and customer engagement for Instragam through automation.
+So, even if I weren’t able to be at work for any reason, at least I know that the account would not sit inactive for very long.
 If you are looking to do the same then you might like to check out Upleap.

 - I’d educate the staff about social media and make it accessible for everyone on staff regardless of their currently familiarity, comfort or capability with social media.
 One of the ways I did this was through weekly emails informing the staff about what we’re doing on social media and why and giving them ways to support, promote and, even contribute to, our content.